-After more than a decade as a Computer Science teacher, I decided to explore different paths related to education.
-So for a few years I worked at different universities to perform reserch on the learning of this discipline, led non-profit projects of informal education, participated in international working groups and commissions, and managed large-scale projects at the Ministry of Education, among other initiatives.
-Now, with a more global vision, I am back in the classroom aiming to contribute to the computational training of Andalusian students.
+After more than a decade as a Computer Science teacher, I decided to explore different paths of the educational landscape.
+For a few years I worked at different universities to perform research on the learning of this discipline, led non-profit projects of informal education, participated in international working groups and commissions, and managed large-scale projects at the Ministry of Education, among other initiatives.
+With a more global vision, I am now Head of Strategy and New Content at 42 Fundación Telefónica.

 Programamos is a non-profit organization that promotes the development of computational thinking skills from early ages in all educational levels, from kindergarten to university.
 Programamos offers free materials for educators as well as trainings and workshops on programming and robotics.
 Being a non-profit organization, the social component of Programamos is very important.
 Therefore, they organize free activities for socially disadvantaged kids.
 A sample of such actions is Healing with code, a project in which Programamos has collaborated with a hospital for running two workshops a week for an entire year for hospitalized kids.